algopapi/Auto-GPT/README.md

 # Main Features
 - Auto-gpt's can hire Auto-gpts.
 Effectively creating an Auto-gpt instance much like a human would.
 - organizations - and the state of agents therein, are saved.
 This way you can start and stop without having do build the entire org from scratch
-- Agents can message there staff or their supervisor.
+- Agents can message either their staff or supervisor.
 The idea behind this scheme is to prevent to much management overhead.
-Allowing everyone to communicate with eachother would take up alot of thinking room.
+Allowing everyone to communicate with eachother would take up alot of thinking steps.

 ### Latest Updates
 - Added an initial budget to the organization.
 This prevents agents from overhiring and might give them am incentive to finish there task more efficiently.